 Step 12: Keep a Maintenance Record

-Congratulations!
-You’ve successfully checked and changed your vehicle’s engine air filter.
+You’ve successfully checked and replaced your air filter.